iasonasma/seipassignment/analyzermetrics/README.md

 1. Fork this repository to your account
 2. Clone your forked repository to your machine using `git clone https://github.com/YOURUSERNAME/seipassignment`
 3. Browse into the repository `cd seipassignment/analyzermetrics`
-4. Build the executable Java application with:
+4. Build the executable Java application with: `mvn package jacoco:report`
-	`mvn package jacoco:report`
+5. When the build is done, go to the target folder
-5.When the buildi is done, go to the target folder 6.Run the executable by executing:
+6. Run the executable by executing:
 	 * java –jar “jar-with-dependencies” arg0 arg1 arg2 arg3 arg4
    * were args translate to:
 	 *  arg0 = “JavaSourceCodeInputFile” (e.g., src/test/resources/TestClass.java)